eProsima/Fast-DDS-spy/docs/rst/user_manual/commands/format.rst

 :code:`verbose` is a common argument for most of the :ref:`Commands <user_manual_commands>` available.
 This argument generate more complete and complex output data for the query executed by the command.
+In order to see verbose information, add one of the key-words right after the command and its required arguments.

 Key-words
 ---------